Te Maori: Legacy

 Ultimately Te Māori raised the profile of Māori culture not only in New Zealand but globally.
 Māori utilised this increased respect afforded to their culture to advocate for further progress and changes.

 The international response to the exhibition influenced New Zealand media to pay attention to Māori art.
-In 1984 a Television New Zealand programme Koha – Te Māori, a Cloak of Words by Ray Waru and Ernie Leonard covered the exhibition and featured the kapa haka at the pōwhiri (opening ceremony) lead by Pita Sharples.
+In 1984 a Television New Zealand programme Koha – Te Māori, a Cloak of Words by Ray Waru and Ernie Leonard covered the exhibition and featured the kapa haka at the pōwhiri (opening ceremony) led by Pita Sharples.
 Two films on Māori art were produced in 1985: Te Māori – A Celebration of the People and their Art by Māori film maker Don Selwyn and Koha – Te Māori Guard, New York.
 Waru also made a film Te Māori – Te Hokinga Mai.

 Museum practice changed to involve Māori in the interpretation and display of their cultural heritage.
 Museums began embedding a bicultural approach to 'consultation, planning, presentation' and audience engagement with taonga.
 The museum sector overall started to understand that taonga were more than isolated objects.
 This model has become an international standard of practice among museums that hold Māori and Pacific works, and has influenced institutions with holdings from other Indigenous communities to repatriate objects and interact with source communities.

 More Māori started working in museums, and training in specialisations like conservation and curation.
 Funding for this training with the profits of the exhibition was recommended by the Te Māori management committee, who established the Te Māori Manaaki Taonga Trust for this purpose.

 Mobil, who sponsored Te Māori, also sponsored the Pegasus Prize for literature to promote the works of authors from other countries which would not normally be read by American audiences.
 The exhibition prompted Mobil to focus on Māori authors and in 1984 a panel of New Zealand judges was set up to select a work to be put forward for the Prize.
 The winner of the Prize in 1985 was Keri Hulme's The Bone People.

 It also influenced the new building of the national museum of New Zealand, Te Papa.

 Major exhibitions influenced by Te Māori include: